According to a 2021 National Education Union survey involving 10,000 teachers, 36% intend to leave teaching within 5 years.

 Ability to earn up to £70,000

 It is often a surprise to discover that childminding is not only hugely fulfilling—you can also earn well.
 Your earnings depend on whether you have small children of your own, and how many days per week you work.
-You could earn around £25,000, and up to £70,000 per year if you expand with an assistant.
+In inner London, you could earn on average £37,000 per year, and up to £70,000 if you expand with an assistant.
 Many teachers moving into childminding could actually earn more than through teaching, saving on childcare costs as well.

 It is easy to feel trapped in teaching.
 You have worked so hard to qualify, and then climb the ladder.
 It feels daunting to start again in an entry-level position and have all of those years of training and effort amount to nothing.
 Many don’t want their valuable experience to go to ‘waste’ if they leave teaching behind.